bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 ## Procedure
 ### Workspace preparation
 Download the files in this project to a new directory.
-This directory will be known as the base workspace.
+This will be known as the base working directory.

 ### Obtain Seagate Central Firmware
 As of the writing of this document a Seagate Central firmware zip